President and CEO

-In the Greater Rochester community, Seligman serves on the boards of the Greater Rochester Enterprise and the Rochester Business Alliance.
+In the Greater Rochester community, Seligman serves on the boards of the Greater Rochester Enterprise and the Greater Rochester Chamber of Commerce.
 He and Wegmans CEO Danny Wegman have served as co-chairs of the Finger Lakes Regional Economic Development Council since its inception in 2011.

 Seligman came to Rochester from the Washington University School of Law, where he was dean and Ethan A. H. Shepley University Professor from 1999 to 2005.
 He had previously been dean and Samuel M. Fegtly Professor of Law at the University of Arizona, and had served on the law faculties at Michigan, George Washington, and Northeastern.

 He is one of the nation’s leading experts on securities law.
 He coauthored, with the late Louis Loss and with Troy Paredes, the 11-volume Securities Regulation, the leading treatise in the field, and is author of The Transformation of Wall Street: A History of the Securities and Exchange Commission and Modern Corporate Finance.
 He also is the author or coauthor of 20 books and more than 40 articles on legal issues related to securities and corporations.
 He served on the board of the Financial Industry Regulatory Authority from 2007 to 2015.